Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next: Experiment-I: Probing for Character Glyph-Phonetic Information

 We consider static non-contextualized embedding of Chinese PLMs, which are the same as the glyph probe.
 We also mainly analyze the characters in the vocabulary of BERT, and mainly consider common characters.

 The dataset construction is also similar to the glyph probe.
-To create positive examples, for each character $w_i$ in character list $W$, we find a character $u_i$ which has the same phonetic as $w_i$, then ${u_i,w_i}$ is a positive example.
-For each positive, we also find a character $s_i$ which has a different phonetic from $w_i$ to construct negative example ${s_i,w_i}$.
-For example, the positive example is the two characters with similar phonetics, such as \begin{CJK*}{UTF8}{gbsn}“称”\end{CJK*} and \begin{CJK*}{UTF8}{gbsn}“程”\end{CJK*}.
-And the negative example is the two characters with different phonetics, such as \begin{CJK*}{UTF8}{gbsn}“称”\end{CJK*} and \begin{CJK*}{UTF8}{gbsn}“产”\end{CJK*}.
+To create positive examples, for each character $w_i$ in character list $W$, we find a character $u_i$ which has the similar pronunciation as $w_i$, then ${u_i,w_i}$ is a positive example.
+For each positive, we also find a character $s_i$ which has a different pronunciation from $w_i$ to construct negative example ${s_i,w_i}$.
+For example, the positive example is the two characters with similar pronunciation, such as \begin{CJK*}{UTF8}{gbsn}“称”\end{CJK*} \emph{(cheng)} and \begin{CJK*}{UTF8}{gbsn}“程”\end{CJK*}\emph{(cheng)}.
+And the negative example is the two characters with different pronunciation, such as \begin{CJK*}{UTF8}{gbsn}“称”\end{CJK*}\emph{(cheng)} and \begin{CJK*}{UTF8}{gbsn}“产”\end{CJK*}\emph{(chan)}.
 The divide ratio and other settings are the same as the glyph probe.

 We train the probe on these PLMs' static non-trainable embeddings as the glyph probe and also concatenate the embeddings of the pairs as input.